AVEVA/CONNECT-data-services-developer-docs/content/communities/community-create-community.md

 1. On the `Details` page, enter a **Name** and **Description**.
 Then select **Next**.

 1. On the `Community Administrators` page, choose the [roles](xref:ccRoles) that are assigned [community administration permissions](xref:ccRoles#community-administrators-preview).
-Users assigned these roles can perform administration tasks within scope of the community.
+Users assigned these roles can perform administration tasks for both their own tenant and the entire community.
 You can either accept the default roles or add new ones.

     **Tip:** You can edit the default roles that are listed.
 For more information, see <xref:communities-manage-default-admins>.